EasyTier/EasyTier/README.md

 - **TCP Support**: Provides reliable data transmission through concurrent TCP links when UDP is limited, optimizing performance.
 - **High Availability**: Supports multi-path and switches to healthy paths when high packet loss or network errors are detected.
 - **IPv6 Support**: Supports networking using IPv6.
+- **Multiple Protocol Types**: Supports communication between nodes using protocols such as WebSocket and QUIC.

  ## Installation